-The Investment Officer and Investment Manager may invest in intergovernmental investment pools that are authorized pursuant to the Florida Interlocal Cooperation Act of 1969, as provided in Section 163.01, Florida Statutes and provided that said funds contain no derivatives and share value can never be less than \$1.
+The City Treasurer may invest in intergovernmental investment pools that are authorized pursuant to the Florida Interlocal Cooperation Act, as provided in Section 163.01, Florida Statutes and provided that said funds contain no derivatives and share value can never be less than \$1.

-A maximum of 30% of available funds may be invested in intergovernmental investment pools with a stable net asset value.
+A maximum of 20% of available funds may be invested in intergovernmental investment pools.